revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 <details><summary> <b>Explanation</b> </summary>

 > - We have a numbers of ways to solve these types of problems.
 We have opted for only one approach.
-> - We can use 'not in' in the list to find out the duplicate items.
+> - We can use `not in` in the list to find out the duplicate items.
 We create a result list and insert only those that are not already 'not in'.

 </details>
 </details>